Paris Notre Dame Cathedral Photos

 This high definition photo shows the spire at Notre Dame, yet when we looked closer at the picture we realised that there is actually a clock and a stone statue of an eagle, not forgetting the copper statues that represent the apostles with symbols of the four evangelists.

-This photo shows the Ile de la Cite Island roads around Notre Dame Cathedral
+Notre Dame Cathedral photos of the Ile de la Cite Island roads around the cathedral

 In this photo that we took right near the end of the Ile de la Cite island before you would go to the Ile Saint Louis, you can see the Eastern side of the Notre Dame Cathedral and a part of the well kept gardens.